obot-platform/obot/docs/docs/02-concepts/01-agents.md

 You can specify the model each agent will use.
 If you make no selection, the system default will be used.
 For more on models, see our [Models concept](models).

 ### Tools
 Tools dictate what an agent can do and how it can interact with the rest of the world.
-The tools shipped with Otto8 help make their purpose clear.
+The tools shipped with Acorn help make their purpose clear.
 A few examples include:
 - Creating an email draft
 - Sending a Slack message
 - Getting the contents of a web page